emeric-martineau/d-sh/DOCUMENTATION.md

 APPLICATION_IMAGE_DOCKER          : name of docker image to be create (e.g. run-atom:v1.27.2)
-APPLICATION_DEPENDENCIES          : list of dependencies that you would like install in base image APPLICATION_COMMAND_LINE          : command to run application in container (e.g /user/bin/atom) APPLICATION_IPC_HOST              : set true if need ipc host.
+APPLICATION_DEPENDENCIES          : list of dependencies that you would like install in base image APPLICATION_COMMAND_LINE          : command to run application in container (e.g /user/bin/atom) APPLICATION_IPC_HOST              : set "true" if need ipc host.
 Some X11 application need this APPLICATION_SKIP_CHECK_REDOWNLOAD : if we want never check new version.
-Example for Postman, If-modified-date not supported
+Example for Postman, If-modified-date not supported (set to "true")
+APPLICATION_INTERACTIVE           : run application in console (set to "true")
 ```

 # Hack D-SH